Academic Approval & Enrolment (Exchange)

 If the information is unavailable on the websites, please contact the overseas institution or provider by searching for their contact details on their webpage.

 IMPORTANT: Due to the differences in Australian and international academic calendars, some start and end dates for overseas programs, may overlap and impede your studies at Western Sydney University.
 In these circumstances and depending on your situation, Academic Advisors may not approve your intended overseas program.

 If you are participating in the semester Go Global Exchange Program (not a Short Program):

 - You must be enrolled full time at Western Sydney University (30-40 credit points)

 - You must maintain full-time enrolment at host university (as per their rules)

 This process is for students participating in the Exchange only, both the semester Go Global Exchange Program and Short Programs that are exchanged-based.
-For a list of eligible Exchange locations see Where can I go? or Overseas Short Courses during the Session Breaks.
+For a list of eligible Exchange locations, please check the program brochure listed on the Go Global portal or visit the webpages Where can I go? or Overseas Short Programs.

 - Complete the Exchange Academic Approval Form and provide supporting documentation about your course to your Academic Course Advisor (ACA) or Director of Academic Program (DAP).
 For further advice about your ACA or DAP, visit your School website and see 'Contact'.

 - Submit completed Exchange Academic Approval Form to the Enrolments office.